ArtTomic/ArtTomic/README.md

 Phighting/Regretevator/Rain world/HLVRAI/TSP

-(INT with caution)
-if you are hateful when it comes to ships, aka hating them just because you do not like them (unless you're joking/or it's a proship obviously) idc what you like just don't be hateful and we'll slay

--DNI Dandys World/Hazbin or Helluva/The Coffin of Andy and Leyley/Alfred's Playhouse/Homophobic/Transphobic etc/people who sexualize Biograft..it's 4
+-DNI Dandys World/Hazbin or Helluva/The Coffin of Andy and Leyley/Alfred's Playhouse/Homophobic/Transphobic etc

+(For DW and HH/HB skins, you can talk to me if you like it.
+I'd just prefer not to hear about it or use those skins around me, I know it's a big ask, I apologize.)

 I am very sensitive be nice :(

 I Also Take Commissions and have some adoptables.